Charleston Virtual Tours: Visit Charleston From Home (updated April 2021)

 If you’re currently in the Charleston area, you can stay updated on the city’s COVID-19 information and best health practices.

 Just because your travel plans were disrupted doesn’t mean you can’t still tour our institutions!
 We recently partnered with Chris Sandeman of Sandeman’s Live to produce a live stream of a stroll around our historic district lead by our own Jim Gresham.
 So, put on a pot of frogmore stew, sit back and soak in the scents and sights of the lowcountry.

 If you were headed to South Carolina to immerse yourself in Civil War history, you’re not alone!
 Tens of thousands of visitors head to Old Ninety Six each year.
 Though the grounds are closed to help prevent the spread of the coronavirus pandemic, you can take a virtual tour of the welcome center and grounds.

 Charleston is known for its historic homes, beautiful gardens and its alleyways and hidden passages.
-While this virtual tour of Charleston’s historic gardens by no means replaces an actual tour, the photos will help tide you over until you can reschedule your trip.
+While our virtual tour of Charleston’s Hidden Alleys featured on Travel & Leisures Video Series by no means replaces an actual tour, it will help tide you over until you can reschedule your trip.

 Charleston Museum Virtual Tour

 One of the Holy City’s most revered institutions is the Charleston Museum.
 This museum houses thousands of lowcountry artifacts.
 From the early settlers to slave history and Revolutionary War history, you can learn about Charleston and South Carolina history here.